 At Level 2, the BG3 Bard Build unlocks a couple of its class abilities.

 Firstly, we get the Jack of All Trades passive, which gives us half of our proficiency bonus (rounded down) in any Ability Checks that we’re not proficient with.
-This is particularly useful for out of combat encounters, slightly increasing our odds of increasing even in disciplines that we haven’t built around.
+This is particularly useful for out-of-combat encounters, slightly increasing our odds of increasing even in disciplines that we haven’t built around.

 Secondly, we unlock the Song of Rest ability.
 This can be used both inside and outside of combat, and revitalises your party as though you took a Short Rest.
 This is especially useful on Tactician and Honour modes, where Camping Supplies are used up twice as fast.